Mint vs. Quicken will be an important decision for you to get a handle on your money.

 Final Thoughts

-Mint and Quicken are both great personal finance tools to manage your money, pay off debt, and more.
+Mint and Quicken are both great personal budgeting tools to manage your money, pay off debt, and more.
 Picking the best one always comes down to you- it depends on what you’re looking for in budgeting tools.

 If you need help getting started with your budget, then Quicken and Mint can both get the job done with their simple set ups and great service tools.